 A consumer is not a moron.
 She’s your wife.
 Don’t insult her intelligence, and don’t shock her. - David Ogilvy

-Remember that the basic rule of vocabulary is use the first word that comes to your mind, if it is appropriate and colorful. - Stephen king
+Remember that the basic rule of vocabulary is to use the first word that comes to your mind if it is appropriate and colorful. - Stephen king

 People are 22 times more likely to remember and internalize a story than facts or bullet points. - Jerome Brunner, Actual Minds, Possible Worlds